 * Boeing’s shares rise on CEO exit

-* Apache up after joint venture with rival Total
+* Apache Corp up after joint venture with rival Total

 By Manas Mishra

-Dec 23 (Reuters) - The S&P 500 and the Nasdaq hit fresh record highs on Monday as President Donald Trump said an initial U.S.-China trade pact would be signed “very shortly”, while Boeing was a big boost to the Dow after the planemaker fired its chief executive officer.
+Dec 23 (Reuters) - The S&P 500 and the Nasdaq hit fresh record highs on Monday as President Donald Trump said an initial U.S.-China trade pact would be signed “very shortly”, while Boeing shares lifted the Dow after the planemaker fired its chief executive officer.

-The so-called “phase one” deal, announced earlier this month, has helped fuel a rally on Wall Street, and the momentum continues on signs of improving U.S.-China trade relations.
-The benchmark S&P 500 is up about 29% in 2019, set for its best year since 2013.
+The so-called “phase one” deal, announced earlier this month, has helped fuel a rally on Wall Street, with the benchmark index hitting a record closing high on Friday for the seventh time in eight sessions.

-Advancing issues outnumbered decliners for a 1.18-to-1 ratio on the NYSE and a 1.00-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.09-to-1 ratio on the NYSE and a 1.41-to-1 ratio on the Nasdaq.

-The S&P index recorded 33 new 52-week highs and no new low, while the Nasdaq recorded 92 new highs and 22 new lows.
-(Reporting by Manas Mishra and Shreyashi Sanyal in Bengaluru; Editing by Saumyadeb Chakrabarty, Maju Samuel and Shounak Dasgupta)
+The S&P index recorded 23 new 52-week highs and no new low, while the Nasdaq recorded 64 new highs and 14 new lows.
+(Reporting by Manas Mishra and Shreyashi Sanyal in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel)